Welcome to Library

-All articles refers to "Asset" or "Media file".
+The articles refers to "Asset" or "Media file".
 It is actually the same "Media content", but the industry you are in, use them both, so they are both present in the Mediabank articles.
+However, Mediabank also supports office type files, these are never referred to as media files.
 Media content can also be referred to as "clips".
-Clips are short captures from your media content focusing on specific highlights or events from any match, game or race.
+Clips are short captures from your media content focusing on specific highlights or events from any match, game or similar.

 The Library application